um-grex/grex-docs/content/english/software/code-development.md

 ## Python
 ---

+There are modules for Python versions that we buid from source using optimizations specific to our HPC hardware.
-There are Conda python modules and Python built from sources with a variety of the compilers.
-The conda based modules can be distinguished by the module name.
-Note that the base OS python should in most cases not be used; rather use a module:
+> Note that the base OS python should in most cases not be used; rather find and use a module!

 {{< highlight bash >}}
 module spider python
 {{< /highlight >}}

-We do install certain most popular python modules (such as Numpy, Scipy, matplotlib) centrally. _pip list_ and _conda list_ would show the installed modules.
+We do install certain most popular python modules centrally. _pip list_ would show the installed modules.

 ## R
 ---